-'Bretton Woods Agreement' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bretton Woods Agreement' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Bretton Woods agreement represents the outcomes of a three week conference that the United Nations held to set up a new monetary system at the end of World War II.
 The U.N. organized this meeting called the United Nations Monetary and Financial Conference for July 1 to July 22 of 1944.
 They held it at Bretton Woods in New Jersey, which gave its name to the deal that ultimately resulted from the conference.
 The agreement itself proved to be a famed framework that set up a new exchange rate system.

 Three significant outcomes resulted from this conference.
 Two of them are still a major part of the world financial system today.
 First the group agreed on the Bretton Woods Agreement which set up a new foreign exchange system.
 Besides this, the United Nations authorized forming the International Monetary Fund and also the International Bank for Reconstruction and Development.

 A new foreign exchange system had been called for in the wake of World War II.
 The international economic system had been destroyed by the already more than five years of fierce global fighting.
 Allied nations decided even before they successfully concluded the war they needed to come up with a new currency and a plan to rebuild the devastated nations and world economy.